Do you remember saying, “None of your Beeswax” or “Mind your own beeswax” as a kid? It means, “None of your business.”

 Photo Credit: Original Wikipedia, edited by Mama Lisa

 This article was posted on Wednesday, October 6th, 2010 at 4:07 pm and is filed under Bees, Gardens, It's None of Your Beeswax, Mama Lisa, None of Your B.I.
 Business, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to “Mind Your Own Beeswax”